Burlington, Vermont: Ferry service

 Burlington is the headquarters of the Lake Champlain Transportation Company, a privately held company that offers ferry service for the North Country of New York state and the Champlain Valley region of Vermont.
-Summer seasonal service is available from Burlington's King Street Dock to Port Kent, New York.
 One line of year-round 24-hour service is provided from the nearby town of Grand Isle, Vermont, to Plattsburgh, New York, with another line of daily service from Charlotte, Vermont, to Essex, New York.

 Internet

 The city has municipal fiber broadband, which provides telephone, broadband internet, and television.
 In 2008, cable management tried to drop Al-Jazeera English from the lineup.
 This was successfully thwarted by protesters and the station was, in 2009, one of three "small cable operators" in the nation to carry this channel.

 Electricity

-Like many Vermont municipalities, Burlington owns its own power company, Burlington Electric Department.
+Burlington owns its own power company, Burlington Electric Department.
 In 2009, the department announced that it would purchase 40% of the output of the 40 MW Sheffield, Vermont, wind-generated electricity when it became available.